-The Company does not file a separate Zakat to the General Authority of Zakat and Tax ("GAZT"), and instead applies the group allocation approach, as Al Rajhi Banking and Investment Corporation (the "Parent") submits a consolidated / single zakat return for the entire group based on its consolidated zakat base and settles zakat liability accordingly.
+The Company does not file a separate Zakat to the Zakat and Custom Authority ("ZATCA") (previously known as General Authority of Zakat and Tax (GAZT)), and instead applies the group allocation approach, as Al Rajhi Banking and Investment Corporation (the "Parent") submits a consolidated / single zakat return for the entire group based on its consolidated zakat base and settles zakat liability accordingly.
 The Company records the Zakat charge based on the allocation by the Parent in a systematic manner.